Build habits. Create consistency. Become a better musician.

 What you’ll do

-Use the fully featured app for 30 days starting 13th April.
+Use the fully featured app for 30 days from the week commencing 20th April.

 Complete at least two short questionnaires during the test and one final questionnaire at the end.